Simple Motion [1/10]

 2. Change the pause time in the sleepMs statement to value 400 to view each animation frame separately.

-After running and analyzing this program, try changing the arguments 200 and 300 in disc function calls to some other values in the range from 0 to 700.
+1. Try changing the arguments 200 and 300 in disc procedure calls to some other values in the range from 0 to 700.

-Set the second argument of the blue disc function call to an expression 2*i to make the blue disc move diagonally.
+2. Set the second argument of the blue disc procedure call to an expression 2*i to make the blue disc move diagonally.

-Set the third argument of the red disc function call to an expression i/2 to make the red disc grow in size.
+3. Set the third argument of the red disc procedure call to an expression i/2 to make the red disc grow in size.

-One way to make the disc move in the opposite direction is to make a slight modification to the first argument of the disc function call.
+One way to make the disc move in the opposite direction is to make a slight modification to the first argument of the disc procedure call.

 * * *

-The clearScr function can be called with two optional arguments.
-The first argument sets the default background color, and the second argument sets the default foreground color.
+The clearScr procedure can be called with two optional arguments.
+The first argument sets the global background color, and the second argument sets the global foreground color.

 Exercise:

-Change the default colors by adding a new statement at the start of the source code:
+Change the global colors by adding a new statement at the start of the source code:

 clearScr(/white, /magenta);